Technology Requirements & Support

 So, what do I do when I’m having trouble getting into the Blackboard classroom?

 First, check your Canvas messages for an email from your mentor.
-If Collaborate is down your mentor will send last-minute email saying, “Hey, Blackboard just went down.
+If Collaborate is down your mentor will send a last-minute email saying, “Hey, Blackboard just went down.
 Today’s class will be in Zoom.”

 On the homepage of each course, beneath the Blackboard Collaborate links, you’ll see a link to the Zoom backup classroom.
 If Collaborate seems to be down, you can also just log into the Zoom room and see if class is happening there.